IBM-Bluemix-Docs/voice-agent/event-forwarding.md

 ## Enabling event forwarding
 {: #enable-event-forwarding}

-You can enable event forwarding when you are creating or editing your voice agents in the _Manage_ dashboard on {{site.data.keyword.Bluemix_short}}.
+You can enable event forwarding when you are creating or editing your agents in the _Manage_ dashboard on {{site.data.keyword.Bluemix_short}}.

 1. In the **Event forwarding** section, after the configuration section for {{site.data.keyword.texttospeechshort}}, select **Enable event forwarding**.